 Car buffing and paint correction is an art that professionals in the car detailing industry have been studying and correcting paintwork for a long time.
 Today it is a continual learning process for even the most experienced professionals due to new paints, new cars, new technology, new products and new training available on the market.

-Car buffing and paint correction is done when a car has paintwork that looks like this in the sun.
+Car buffing and paint correction are done when a car has paintwork that looks like this in the sun. (as shown in the picture).
 When your paintwork looks like this these are called swirls marks.
 They are called swirls because of their circular appearance.
 The main cause of the swirls is from incorrect washing techniques.
 Most weekend car washers use sponges to clean the surface of their vehicles.
-Unfortunately sponges are very abrasive and when combined with dirt particles on the exterior they become like a fine sand paper on the paintwork during washing which I am sure you can imagine is not a good idea!
+Unfortunately sponges are very abrasive and when combined with dirt particles on the exterior they become like a fine sandpaper on the paintwork during washing which I am sure you can imagine is not a good idea!

 Car buffing and paint correction is the technique used to “correct the paint” and get it back to a showroom shine!
 In order to do this a very specific wash process has to be performed and then machine polishing of the paintwork surface.
 During the wash process the surface has to be clayed which removes all the fine particulars from the paintwork that the eye cannot see.
 You can feel those particles on the surface after washing with your hand – if the surface feels rough that is called paintwork contamination.
 The contamination must be removed before polishing.